AdobeDocs/campaign-classic.en/help/configuration/using/target-mapping.md

 * if you use a recipient table other than the one provided by Adobe Campaign,
 * if you configure a filtering dimension which is different from the standard targeting dimension on the target mapping screen.

-The target mapping creation wizard will help you create all schemas required to use your custom table.
+The target mapping creation assistant will help you create all schemas required to use your custom table.

 ## Creating and configuring schemas linked to the custom table {#creating-and-configuring-schemas-linked-to-the-custom-table}